istio/fortio-deployment/fortio/README.md

 Experimental istio on istio deployment:

-[fortio.istio.io](https://fortio.istio.io) is running an istio deployment of the `fortio report` application
+[https://fortio.istio.io/](https://fortio.istio.io/) is running an istio deployment of the `fortio report` application

 Using envoy directly as the internet facing istio ingress.
-SSL certificates are automatically provisioned and renewed for multiple domains.
+SSL certificates are automatically provisioned and renewed for multiple domains ([https://istio.fortio.org/](https://istio.fortio.org/) being the second one for the sake of this demonstration).

 The data presented is pulled from a configurable google cloud storage or aws s3 bucket.